Generic Name: Nicotine Nasal Spray (NIK oh teen)

 - Tell your doctor if you have not been able to quit smoking after using nicotine nasal spray for as long as it says to use it.

-- If the bottle breaks, do not get this medicine on your skin.
+- If the bottle breaks, do not get nicotine nasal spray on your skin.
 If it does get on your skin wash off with water right away.

 - During the first week, it is common to have a hot, peppery feeling in the back of the throat or nose, sneezing, coughing, watery eyes, or runny nose.
 Using nicotine nasal spray on a regular basis during the first week will help you adjust to the side effects.
 If these side effects do not get better after a week, call your doctor.

 - This medicine may cause harm or be deadly if used or swallowed by children or pets.
-If a child uses this medicine or if nicotine nasal spray is swallowed by a child or pet, call a doctor or poison control center right away.
+If a child uses nicotine nasal spray or if nicotine nasal spray is swallowed by a child or pet, call a doctor or poison control center right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking nicotine nasal spray, call your doctor right away.